depado/articles/pages/checklist-for-go-projects.md

 Multiple things happen here.
 First we're using [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to separate the build of our program and the execution.
-So we're building our binary in a step called `build` (as defined on this line :
+So we're building our binary in a step called `build` (as defined on this line:
 `FROM golang:1.10 AS build`).
 We parse the `build` and `version` arguments as we defined those earlier, we'll get back to this later.
 We build the binary and place it at the root of our container.